Energy companies push for proposed merger in New Mexico

 Spanish officials also announced in June that Iberdrola executives would be investigated over alleged bribery, breach of privacy and fraud.
 The company has maintained that the executives did nothing wrong.

 Experts have suggested that New Mexico could serve as a platform for producing power that could be exported to larger markets.
-But critics worry the state’s customers would be reduced to a secondary consideration for Avangrid and Iberdrola as they look to expand their renewable energy holdings.
+But critics worry that the state’s customers would be reduced to a secondary consideration for Avangrid and Iberdrola as they look to expand their renewable energy holdings.